cnpryer/huak/docs/architecture.md

 #### 1. Project Bootstrap

-Quick and easy initilization of a project with opinions on topics like structure and configuration.
+Quick and easy initialization of a project with opinions on topics like structure and configuration.

 #### 2. Project Setup

-Adding dependencies, various metadata, etc..
-The setup phase is vague but prepares the project for the following steps.
+Adding dependencies, various metadata, etc. The setup phase is vague but prepares the project for the following steps.

 #### 3. Project Change